lsfcin/alternative-isometric-perspective/README.md

 - [ ] Add new perspectives.
 - [ ] Code to handle tiles and walls.
 - [ ] Code to handle occlusion of tiles and tokens.
-- [ ] Different art for isometric and top-down views.
+- [ ] Different token art for isometric and top-down views.
-- [-] Check compatibility with other modules.
+- [x] Check compatibility with other canvas related modules.
 - [x] Bugfix: Change tokens properties (vision) change token position.
 - [x] Using core foundry controls for token scale and anchor. *(Added in the code as an alternative, need to see yet if is worth it using).*